 What to Do in The Costa Brava if You Love Wine

 For wine lovers, Costa Brava tourism can begin and end with wine tourism.
 There is so much to see and do relating to wine and gastronomy.
 Even a simple wine tasting at a DO Emporda winery can offer a glimpse into the best of Costa Brava.

 Any list of the things to do in Costa Brava Spain should include a visit to a winery, either in Alt Emporda or Baix Emporda.
-Some of easiest wineries to visit include La Vinyeta, Celler Mas Llunes, and Celler Espelt, all in the Alt Emporda, or “high” Emporda.
-It’s possible to stop by their wine shops, or arrange wine tastings via email or book on their website.
+Some of the easiest wineries to visit include La Vinyeta, Celler Mas Llunes, and Celler Espelt, all in the Alt Emporda, or “high” Emporda.
+It’s possible to stop by their wine shops or arrange wine tastings via email or book on their website.

 Book this Half Day Wine Tasting Tour from Girona now.